CODE 3 FOR A CURE:

 This year I, along with the C3FAC Board of Directors, has decided to retire the operation of C3FAC after 10 years of faithful service.
 I salute our entire Board of Directors for volunteering their time in guiding and directing the C3FAC purpose and mission.
 The last mission of the C3FAC memorial fire bell will be in the near future.
 Its final destination will be East Allen Township, PA where it will be proudly displayed along with memorabilia collected from missions across the country.
 All assets from C3FAC will be turned over to The East Allen Township Fire Department, a 501(c)3 nonprofit organization.
 Also, they will take over ownership of the C3FAC trademark.

 As President of C3FAC and a 3-time occupational firefighter cancer survivor, I would like to share this message with you based on my personal experience.
 If you are diagnosed with cancer, don’t be afraid--just take action.
 Remember that your body is now a battlefield and that you are the general.
 The doctors, oncologists, and the radiologists will provide you with information about your enemy.
 So learn as much as you can before taking action.
 If you don’t like the battle plan recommended, then get a 2nd, 3rd or even a 4th opinion.
 And surround yourself with the power of love from family and friends.
 Have faith and keep a positive attitude.
 Hug a tree!
 I did.

+This website will remain up until February 2019.
 Thanks again to all those involved who supported C3FAC these past ten years on its Mission of Hope and Honor across America.

 I wish you all good health and peace!